 These delicious peanut butter oat balls make a great snack or part of your breakfast!
 I use cacao nibs instead of chocolate chips to keep the sugar content down, but you could also use mini chocolate chips if you'd like!

 - 2 cups rolled oats gluten-free

 - 2/3 cup honey You can use 1/2 cup for a lower sugar count!

 - 2 teaspoons vanilla extract

-- Set the peanut butter and maple syrup out at room temperature for about 15 minutes to warm up and for the PB to soften.
-If the peanut butter is too hard, you can also soften it by gently heating it in a small pot on the stove top with the maple syrup.
+Set the peanut butter and maple syrup out at room temperature for about 15 minutes to warm up and for the PB to soften.
+If the peanut butter is too hard, you can also soften it by gently heating it in a small pot on the stove top with the honey.

-- To help the mixture “set,” put the dough in the fridge for 30-60 minutes, so it is easier to work with.
-It’ll seem too wet, but don’t worry, that will make it easier to work with once it’s had time to come together.
-It’s easiest to start making the bites using a cookie scooper, but you can also shape them into balls using your hands.
+To help the mixture "set," put the dough in the fridge about an hour, so it is easier to work with.
+It'll seem too wet, but don't worry, that will make it easier to work with once it's had time to come together.
+It's easiest to start making the bites using a cookie scooper, but you can also shape them into balls using your hands and then gently roll them.
 Store them in a glass container in your fridge or freezer.

 I use raw cacao nibs instead of chocolate chips because they add a nice crunch and don't have all the sugar from chocolate chips.